 I also learned by watching what my fellow writers were doing: Where they published their writing, how they crafted their pieces and how they promoted their work was like a crash course in freelance writing and marketing.
 (I call it lovingly stalking.
 I suggest you do the same.)
 And by scouring the internet for whatever information I could find.

 To be a successful writer you need to be passionate, curious, disciplined and perseverant.
 And you need to write.
 You might not feel the muse every day, but you need get your butt in the chair and write anyway.
 Sometimes this is a struggle because life happens so it’s important to try to carve out time to write every single day, even if somedays it’s just your grocery list.
 Mark your calendar, block out time, and guard it like your secret stash of Reese’s.

 Great writers are great readers.
 Read a variety of pieces in the publications you’d like to write for.
 Get a feel for their particular voice and content.
 Search to see if your idea or subject has been written about recently.
 If so, can you approach with a different angle?
 Editors like to see that you’ve done your homework.
 And make sure to follow the submission guidelines for your desired publication.

 Pitching your personal essays:

 Consider this a writing sample and make it flawless as can be.
-In a few short paragraphs explain what you’re writing, why you’re the person to write it, and include a short bio with a few links to some of your best pieces.
+If you are sending an already completed essay, include a sentence or two telling what the piece is about and place the essay in the body of the email not in an attachment.
+If you are pitching an idea, in a few short paragraphs explain what you’re writing and why you’re the person to write it.
+Always include a short bio with a few links to some of your best pieces.
 (Even better if those pieces have the same voice or content as the publication.)